andersensam/convert2rhel-satellite-ansible/os-report/README.md

-additional_ssh_cred.yml        # will create custom creds in Tower (need tower creds etc) easier to copy and paste see below cleanup_reports.yml            # This will stop the container and remove the home dir for the container init_container.yml             # This will make sure @container-tools is installed on targeted machine, and enable port for conatiner access run_os_report.yml              # This will start the container, copy css to container_host, Check for alive host in inventory, and create html report slack_custome_cred.yml         # will create custom Slack creds in Tower (need tower creds etc) easier to copy and paste see below
+additional_ssh_cred.yml        # will create custom creds in Tower (need tower creds etc) easier to copy and paste see below cleanup_reports.yml            # This will stop the container and remove the home dir for the container init_container.yml             # This will make sure @container-tools is installed on targeted machine, and enable port for conatiner access run_os_report.yml              # This will start the container, copy css to container_host, Check for alive hosts, and create html report slack_custome_cred.yml         # will create custom Slack creds in Tower (need tower creds etc) easier to copy and paste see below